 Workaround; Workaround 0 = No workaround possible, Workaround 1 = Complicated, Workaround 2 = Easy

 Productivity loss; Productivity 0 = Severe , Productivity 1 =Medium-Severe , Productivity 2 = Low-medium

 We aim to be flexible and recognise that sometimes there are extenuating circumstances.
 Perhaps the issue affects your users, or key staff are having issues with a critical arae with an impending deadline.
 Our technicians are able to override our standard priority assessment where there is good reason, if you have made us aware of it.

-Three clocks are ticking
+Two clocks are ticking

 This is the one that everyone is really interested in: the maximum time it should take to get everything up and running.

 These timers represent maximums – we generally come well within these time limits.
 In certain circumstances we will put a clock on hold – for example when we are awaiting a response from you with further information or an approval for work that may have a temporary impact on you or your business

 Sometimes, with the best will in the world, and in spite of our best efforts, there are extenuating circumstances that mean the time limit is breached.
 This is exceptionally rare.

 The following are exceptions to our priorities and timers in the above matrix: